Summer Camp Registration is OPEN!

 Discount Rates Until April 24th

 We offer something for every age group.
 Our camps are designed for children and youth and their friends from our congregations in Oklahoma.
 Though families register their campers individually, we expect that campers are associated with one of our congregations as active members or visitors, so the local congregation is involved in the registration process.
 Many of our congregations offer to pay some or all of the camp fee for their campers.
-Need help?
 The Camp Registration Guidebook explains the process for the adult(s) organizing camp registration and for parents.

 Click Here to Download the Registration Guidebook